gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 The strongest current statement that fits the evidence is:

-> the protocol has reached the level of an emerging, interpretable, path-dependent, multi-scale recursive coordination architecture with early engineering-grade robustness evidence.
+> the protocol has reached the level of an emerging, interpretable, path-dependent, multi-scale recursive coordination protocol with early engineering-grade robustness evidence, reusable post-recovery bounded response, and saturated cross-class endurance without visible roleholding break in the tested band.

 That is a serious position.

 The next leap depends less on discovering that the protocol can do something, and more on proving:

-- where it breaks
+- where inferential drift begins
-- where it transfers
+- where transfer holds
-- what it improves
+- what the protocol improves
 - how it is specified
+- how it is reproduced
+- how it is licensed
 - how it is adopted

 ---